sfalkner/pynisher/README.md

 (*) As the subprocess also includes the Python interpreter, the actual memory available to your function is less than the specified value.

-TODO: add short example (also used as a decorator)
 ```python
 import pynisher
 import time